Confused About PF Interest Deductions After Moving Abroad? Let's Discuss Your Experience

 vmlakshminarayanan

-What was the status of PF when you left India by March 2014?
-I hope your employer should have marked the exit date by March 2014 as you went through a payroll transfer, or your PF continued as NCP?
+Hi, what was the status of your PF when you left India in March 2014?
+I hope your employer marked the exit date by March 2014 as you went through a payroll transfer, or did your PF continue as NCP?

-"Under the new rules, EPF accounts will also continue to get interest credits for three years after members reach the age of 58 years.
-This provision will ensure that EPF members, who choose not to withdraw their deposits immediately at retirement, would continue to earn interest till the age of 61.
-A similar provision exists under the General Provident Fund (GPF) for government employees allowing them to earn interest for 12 months after they retire at the age of 60."
+"Under the new rules, EPF accounts will continue to get interest credits for three years after members reach the age of 58 years.
+This provision ensures that EPF members who choose not to withdraw their deposits immediately at retirement will continue to earn interest until the age of 61.
+A similar provision exists under the General Provident Fund (GPF) for government employees, allowing them to earn interest for 12 months after they retire at the age of 60."

 "Accounts will become inoperative only in cases where employees settle abroad permanently and fail to withdraw their account balance within 36 months.
 Similarly, in the case of an EPF member's death, the interest on their savings will be credited for a period of three years after his or her death."

-The Provident Fund's accounting year stands to be from the month of March to February of the next year.
-That is from the 1st of March to the 28th of February of the next year.
-And the interest that you collect over the 12 months is credited in a lump sum amount on the 31st of every March.
+The Provident Fund's accounting year runs from March to February of the next year, from the 1st of March to the 28th of February.
+The interest collected over the 12 months is credited in a lump sum amount on the 31st of every March.

 If interest is not paid up to February 2017, you may raise a grievance at https://epfigms.gov.in/.